clef-men/article_tmc/popl25-author-response.md

 We decided to not include this in the paper for reasons of space, but we could present it in an appendix if the reviewer believes that it is important to have it in LaTeX in addition to Coq.

-(We would welcome feedback on this in the final review comments.)
+(On re-reading, we notice that we did not say explicitly in the submission that constructor compression is included in our mechanized soundness proof.
+We will clarify this in the article.)

 > Line 999: You claim that you prove the specification from Section 4 in